nbhirud/MachineLearningPython/notes/get_started.md

 ## To run jupyter

-The official command is:

 ```
 jupyter lab
 ```
 But it did not work on my Windows 10 laptop.
-Adding to PATH should wrk, but I'll go with the following for now.
+Adding `C:\Users\<USERNAME>\AppData\Roaming\Python\Python312\Scripts` to PATH fixes this.

-The following seems to work:
+Use the following if you do not wish to modify PATH:

 (Refer https://stackoverflow.com/a/41034867/7524805)
 ```